"False"

 Theses published at Umeå University can be published in full text

-• If you want to make your thesis available in full text, you can upload the file containing your thesis at the time of registration (provided that copyright permits it).
+If copyright permits, you can also make your thesis available in full text at the time of registration.

-• If you have already registered your thesis and want to add the full text afterwards, please contact us at the library.
+Contact the library if you have already registered your thesis in DiVA and want to add the full text afterwards.

-If your thesis is only available in print, it can be digitised for publication in DiVA, provided that copyright permits it.
+If you do not have an active Umu-id, contact the library, and we will help you register your thesis.
+If the thesis is only available in printed format, it can be digitised for publication in DiVA, provided the copyright allows it.

 Please note that theses written at Umeå University from 2004 and later are already registered in DiVA.